wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 See https://github.com/radekg/terraform-provisioner-ansible

+As a general rule, use Ansible for repetitive on-going maintenance tasks such as:

+   * Backup table to Datawarehouse
+   * Truncate daily tables
+   <br /><br />

-   To invoke the command to run Ansible playbook.yml:
+   To run Ansible playbook.yml:

    <pre>provisioner "local-exec" {
    command = "ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook \